Simularia/simulariatools/README.md

 `simulariatools` is a free collection collection of functions and tools useful to pre and post process data for air quality modelling and assessment.
-The package is developed and maintained by the people at [Simularia](https://www.simularia.it) and it is extensively used therein for daily jobs.
+The package is developed and maintained by the people at [Simularia](https://www.simularia.it) and it is extensively used for their daily job.

 If you use this package in your work, please consider citing it.
 Refer to its [Zenodo DOI](https://doi.org/10.5281/zenodo.596741) to cite it.